-To explore the impact of subsidies on longer run adoption of the sanitation matching platform, I rely on data from two distinct but similar subsidy programs which induced households to use the platform to source a mechanized desludging.
-I exploit variation in neighborhood-level exposure to experimental subsidies offered to randomly selected households.
+To explore the impact of subsidies on adoption of the sanitation matching platform, I rely on data from two distinct but similar subsidy programs which induced households to use the platform to source a mechanized desludging.
+I exploit quasi-experimental variation in neighborhood-level exposure to subsidies offered to households to identify the longer-run effects on platform adoption.
 In 2014, Lipscomb and Schechter (2018) provided randomly-selected households in about 400 neighborhoods subsidies for which they were required to use the platform.
 These subsidies allowed households to purchase a mechanized desludging of their septic pit for a fixed price of about \$31 USD, roughly 66% of the average market price.
-For households without access to subsidies, and for treated households after the subsidies ended, the platform provided each household a price by conducting an auction with sanitation service providers.
-In some areas of the city, these prices were below prices for mechanized desludging services available outside the platform, whereas in others the platform offered prices comparable to the market (Deutschmann et al., 2021a).
+For households without access to subsidies, and for treated households after the subsidies ended, the platform provided each household a price by conducting an auction with sanitation service providers.1 I compare platform use in those neighborhoods to nearby neighborhoods which were not included in the experiment.

+1In some areas of the city, these prices were below prices for mechanized desludging services available outside the platform, whereas in others the platform offered prices comparable to the market (Deutschmann et al., 2021a).

 I find that in the six months after subsidy availability ended, neighborhoods previously treated with the subsidies were 86% more likely to have any households use the platform to request a mechanized desludging.
 At eighteen months post-experiment, treated neighborhoods remained 64% more likely to have any households using the platform.
-Treated neighborhoods had 146% more service requests than non-treated neighborhoods in the first six months post-experiment, and 119% more service requests eighteen months postexperiment.
+Treated neighborhoods had 146% more service requests than non-treated neighborhoods in the first six months post-experiment, and 119% more service requests eighteen months post-experiment.
 Beyond eighteen months post-experiment, increased adoption in treated areas faded to be statistically indistinguishable from zero.
 Prices offered to households in treated neighborhoods did not differ systematically from those offered in non-treated neighborhoods during this period, suggesting prices were not driving increased long-run adoption.
 Instead, past exposure to short-run subsidies may have introduced households to the convenience of the platform, reducing search costs and providing a useful outside option when bargaining for mechanized desludging services outside the platform.
 The decline in treatment effects over time suggests that gains in adoption may not persist indefinitely absent additional intervention or advertising.